mikumikudice/beeplusplus/doc/Tutorial/BASIC.md

     [printing from my-stdlib] calling extern function!

 Note that:
-* Both `stdio` and `stdstr` are not needed to be specified once it's all considered the standard library, so the compiler would already search for those anyway.<br/>
+* Both `stdio` and `stdstr` are not needed to be specified once it's all considered the standard library, so the compiler would already search for those anyway.

 # Compilation flags
 In B++ you don't pass the compilation configuration to the compiler by the command line, you pass it through the file itself, by doing this: